Embracing a Multigenerational Workforce: A School Nursing Perspective

 Email: em3766@hunter.cuny.edu

-Ellen M. McCabe, PhD, PNP-BC, RN, FNASN is a clinical assistant professor at NYU Rory Meyers College of Nursing.
+Ellen M. McCabe, PhD, PNP-BC, RN, FNASN is an assistant professor at Hunter College, Hunter-Bellevue School of Nursing.
 As a recognized leader in promoting equitable school health services, she researches chronic illness management in schools and the provision of school nursing services.
 Her scholarship embraces public health, children’s mental health, and school health policies.
-She has taught at the graduate and undergraduate level and continues to practice clinically.
-Before her academic posts, she began her career as a pediatric nurse at the Children’s Hospital of Philadelphia.
+She has taught at the graduate and undergraduate level and continues to practice clinically as a school nurse.

 Robin Cogan, MEd, RN, NCSN, FNASN, FAAN